lino-framework/lino/docs/tested/diamond2/index.rst

     >>> from __future__ import print_function

-This document shows a case of multi-table diamond inheritance which is still broken in Django 1.7.
+This document shows a case of multi-table diamond inheritance which was caused problems in Django 1.7.
 The difference with :doc:`../diamond/index` is that now we have two abstract parents.

 This document also shows that Lino has a work-around for both problems.
 Unfortunately that workaround works only until Django 1.6.
-We are trying to adapt it to newer Django versions.
+We had some fun to adapt it to newer Django versions.

 The source code used to generate and test this document is at :srcref:`docs/tested/diamond2/`.